Get the answers you need about treating relapsing MS with Tecfidera® (dimethyl fumarate).

 Yes.
 Your pharmacy could automatically substitute a generic treatment for your brand-name TECFIDERA, if your existing prescription doesnʼt specify "Dispense as Written (DAW)," or the wording required by your state regulations.
 This could affect your access to Biogen Support Services.

 Patients who are prescribed a Biogen therapy are eligible for Biogen Support Services.
 Once you are prescribed a Biogen therapy, you have access to personalized support for as long as you are on treatment.
 This access includes one-on-one support with a Biogen Support Coordinator, who can help you understand your insurance coverage and medication costs.
-Nurse Educators are also available by phone 24/7 to offer support throughout your time on a Biogen treatment and answer any questions you may have.
+Nurse Educators are also available to offer support throughout your time on a Biogen treatment and answer any questions you may have.

 What if I want to continue to receive support from Biogen Support Services?